piotrb5e3/0bit/README.md

-# Frontend
+# ComfyMS-frontend

-Frontend for 0bit.
+Frontend for ComfyMS.

 ## Prerequisites